osmlab/to-fix-backend/API.md

     - `password` - the server password, set with the env variable UploadPassword
     - `name` - the name of the task to be created with the csv contents
     - `file` - the csv file
+- replys the final taskname or an error